Data centre heavyweights debate ‘hottest automation topic of 2018’

 The management software then uses telemetry to see if operations ever fail to meet your stated intent, and if that happens, makes real-time adjustments to fix the problem.

 Magic?
 No, intent-based software, easily the most talked-about trend in networking today.
-Intent-based networking systems (IBNS) are being used today to manage not only large-scale and hyperscale data centres, but also cloud computing centres and even telecommunications networks owned by global carriers.
+Intent-based networking systems (IBNS) are being used today to manage not only large-scale and hyperscale data centers, but also cloud computing centres and even telecommunications networks owned by global carriers.

 According to IDC network infrastructure senior research analyst Brandon Butler, IBNS can be summarised as implementing advanced levels of automation within a network.
 Butler says that intent-based systems have several fundamental components: